 - Add in vanilla, egg, lemon rind and juice.
 Blend until just combined.

 - In a cast iron skillet on stove top, melt butter.
 Remove from the heat and sprinkle in the brown sugar.
 Place the pineapple slices in the skillet.

 - Pour the batter evenly over the pineapple and bake for 35- 45 minutes.

-- Remove from oven and let cool in the pan for 5 minutes.
-Turn out onto a round platter.
+- Remove from oven and let cool completely in the pan.
+Invert onto a serving platter, slice, and serve.

 - To add maraschino cherries, drain the cherries and place one in the center of each pineapple slice.
 Pour the batter over the fruit and bake as directed.

 - Substitute all-purpose flour (1-1 ratio) with a gluten-free alternative.

 - Store any leftover cake covered with plastic wrap or aluminum foil in the refrigerator for up to 5 days.
 Before serving, let it come to room temperature for the best flavor.